 Off the shore of the African mainland, Zanzibar is an archipelago which is a part of Tanzania.
-Similar to most Third World regions, Zanzibar also has the tradition of early marriages and the case of teen pregnancy can be found in abundance.
+Like the case in most Third World regions, Zanzibar has the tradition of early marriages and the case of teen pregnancy can be found in abundance.
 Healthcare system of Zanzibar is not very strong and often faces infrastructural and administrative challenges.
-There is lack of medical expertise and assisting medical staff to complete a procedure successfully.
-The patient doctor ratio is also a huge challenge.
-Medical volunteering in Zanzibar offers volunteers the possibility to assist in 2 hospitals in a variety of medical disciplines for, both, students and qualified nurses as well as doctors.
+The patient-doctor ratio is also a huge challenge.
+Medical Volunteering Program in Zanzibar will give you the opportunity to assist in 2 hospitals in a variety of medical disciplines for, both, students and qualified nurses as well as doctors.

 The following departments are available for volunteers:

 It will be a challenging experience to assist and work in a hospital that doesn't have adequate staff, has limited resources and long queues of patients waiting to be treated.
 One of the challenges is that the wards do not have its own sterilization facilities and everything needs to be sent to the main hospital to be sterilized.